rapidsai/docker/cuvs-bench/README.md

 (base) root@00b068fbb862:/home/rapids#
 ```

-Additionally, the containers could be run in dettached form without any issue.
+Additionally, the containers could be run in detached form without any issue.